 Nigeria’s Ministry of education has paid the sum of N84.2 million to renovate a none existing Government Secondary School at Ibagwa Aka, in Igbo Eze South Local Government of Enugu State.

-Under the deal, the ministry of education supervised by Mr. Mallam Adamu, the minister, claims to have expended the sum of N84, 215,922.87 as part payment for furnishing blocks of classroom and VIP Toilets at Government Secondary School Ibagwa in Igbo Eze South Local Government of Enugu State.
+Under the deal, the ministry of education supervised by Mr. Mallam Adamu, the minister, claims to have expended the sum of N84, 215,922.87 as part of the payment for furnishing blocks of classroom and VIP Toilets at Government Secondary School Ibagwa in Igbo Eze South Local Government of Enugu State.

 Perfecting the deal, the Ministry of education, went into collaboration with the Federal College of Education Eha-Amufu as the implementing organization.